mbacarella/courage_wolf_generator/README.md

 This is my Courage Wolf Generator implemented as a Clojure leiningen project.

-Impress potential mates by by using it to generate sweet videos like this one
+Impress your choice of mate by generating sweet Courage Wolf montages, like this one.

 https://www.youtube.com/watch?v=nZGCnDSC4Rc